PNG Thumbnails for PDF files. Take two

 end

-alias_method :o riginal_thumbnail_name_for, :thumbnail_name_for
+alias_method :original_thumbnail_name_for, :thumbnail_name_for

 def thumbnail_name_for(thumbnail=nil)